mcanlas/spawning-pool/README.md

 This framework enables the search and generation of solutions encoded into some chromosome type `A` over a fitness landscape defined by some ordinal type `B` (usually `Int` or `Double`), all in a generic manner, typical of Scala libaries.

-For performance, this framework uses *futures* to effect evolution concurrently.
+Because genetic algorithms are computationally intensive, this framework uses *futures* to perform evolution concurrently.

 This framework also features helper classes for chromosomes that are homogenous collections of some type (i.e. a string of characters or a tour of cities).